EXPLOITWITHJVLOG/cs2/README.md

 or try to update python

-if this dosen't work, just contact me on discord c00lk1d (this isnt the foreskin game i made the user 2 years before)
+if this dosen't work, just contact me on discord c00lk1d (this isnt the foreskin game, i made the user 2 years before)

-the motherfukkin aimassist dosent fucking work for some reason the math is wayyyyy off
+the motherfukkin aimassist dosent fucking work for some reason the math is wayyyyy off (never mind i fixed it)

 this code is skidded, runs off of prayers and chatgpt if this was a car, it would be a car that only goes in first gear